Performances

 Cloudy Bay Shed, Cromwell

-• Our distinguished AWE evening with music and wine, Equinox explores folk influences in classical music and the natural opposition of light and dark.
+• Our AWE evening with music and wine, Equinox explores folk influences in classical music and the natural opposition of light and dark.
 This is realised through performances that transition between daylight, twilight, and nighttime within the stunning surrounds of the Cloudy Bay Shed in Cromwell.

 • Johannes Brahms Hymne zur Verherrlichung des großen Joachim (Hymne for the great Joachim) for two violins and cello